aceisScope/GCP_DE_Notes/README.md

 Highly available transactions.
 Globally replicated.

+Cloud Spanner automatically creates an index for each table's primary key.
+You can also create _secondary indexes_ for other columns

 ## [Cloud Firetore](https://cloud.google.com/firestore/) (NoSQL, like MongoDB)

 NoSQL document store.
 Realtime DB with mobile SDKs.
 SQL like query language.
 ACID transactions.
 Fully managed.